 Spousal Sponsorship in Canada – Immigration Lawyer for Spouse & Common-Law

 Ayodele Law helps Canadians sponsor their spouse or common-law partner for permanent residence in Canada.
-Learn how we can help you below.
+Many couples come to us after searching for a spousal sponsorship lawyer near them they can trust with a deeply personal application.

 Canada’s spousal and common-law sponsorship programs remain one of the most compassionate and family-focused parts of the immigration system.
 If you’re a Canadian citizen or permanent resident, you can sponsor your spouse, common-law, or conjugal partner for permanent residence so you can live together in Canada.